 - Height: 6.5, 7.5, or 9 feet

 - Lighting: Prelit

-Get the National Tree Company Douglas fir artificial Christmas tree on Amazon or at The Home Depot.
+Get the National Tree Company Douglas fir artificial Christmas tree starting at $205 at The Home Depot.

 This National Tree Company Dunhill fir is crafted to replicate a stately fir tree, and with 2,514 individual branch tips, it provides a realistic Christmas tree effect.
 The tree comes in 10 sizes, from 4 feet to 14 feet, providing options that will suit most homes without breaking the bank.
 The tree separates into three sections to make storage easier, and because it comes unlit, users can decorate it however they like.